 This is a pretty clear indication that the term was coined in 1963, and likely by someone at CAS.

-Google Scholar suggests a couple of antecedents to a 1963 date for "connection table", the most relevant being Marvin Minsky's Steps Toward Artificial Intelligence in Transactions on Human Factors in Electronics, HFE-2, March 1961, pp. 39-55, and reprinted in Computers and Thought, Ed.
+Google Scholar suggests a couple of antecedents to a 1963 date for "connection table", the most relevant being Marvin Minsky's Steps Toward Artificial Intelligence in Proceedings of the IRE v49 no. 1 (1961): 8-30. and reprinted in Computers and Thought, Ed.
 E.A.
 Feigenbaum and J. Feldman, pp. 453-524, McGraw-Hill, 1963.

 The quote concerns template-based pattern recognition: